mtdol/CMSC_412_Final_Project/README.md

 in the the course leading up to the final project.

 ## Required Assets For Development
-Free SpeedTrees
+1. Free SpeedTrees
-Standard assets 2017 -> Environment Folder
+2. Terrain Tools Sample Asset Pack
+3. Grass And Flowers Pack 1